bkendinibilir/authy-openvpn/README.md

 With Authy your users can authenticate using Authy mobile app or a hardware dongle.

 _For hardware dongles, phone calls or LDAP please contact sales@authy.com_

+## Caching Two-Factor Token

+This version of the Authy OpenVPN plugin was extended to cache the given two-factor tokens for usability reasons.
+After successful authentification with a validated Authy token, the actual timestamp, the client ip address, the Authy id and Authy token are saved in memory.
+If the user reauthenticate with the same Authy id, token and ip address in a specific time (e.g. 24 hours), the plugin will grant access, even though the given Authy token is not fresh.

+With this feature the user can save his password/token in the openvpn client and does not have to enter new tokens for a specific time, if his ip address has not changed.

+This is a balance between security (additional two-factoy tokens) and usability (caching of the token for a specific time).

+The timeout can be set in seconds as last option to the plugin setting in the openvpn configuration, e.g. for 24h x 60s = 1440s:

+plugin /usr/lib/authy/authy-openvpn.so https://api.authy.com/protected/json [YOUR_API_KEY] nopam 1440

+The cache will be disabled, if no timeout value is given (or is set to 0).

 ## Pre-Requisites